IP Update API¶

 In case you want to dig deeper, here are the details on how our IP update API works.
 We provide this API to be compatible with most dynDNS clients.
 However, we also provide a RESTful API that is more powerful and always preferred over the legacy interface described here.

-You can connect via IPv4 or IPv6.
+via IPv4 or IPv6.
 To enforce IPv6, use

 IP Update Authentication¶